 Here’s an example of a content writer resume summary section:

 Experienced Content Writer highly skilled in researching, writing, and publishing compelling content.
-Results-driven and adept in driving the production of meaningful and original content for various media platforms and clients.
+Results-driven and adept in driving the production of meaningful and original work for media platforms and clients.

 Organizing the work history section of your resume should be simple if you have consistent content writing experience, perhaps including your current job.
 The generally recommended chronological structure will work fine.

 Job seekers who are new to the content writer workforce — perhaps being recent graduates or still in school — can check out the resume formats we suggest as chronological alternatives or hybrids.

 Chronological means reverse dated order: your current/most recent job appears first and your earliest job comes last.
 If there are gaps in your employment history or intervals when you worked in unrelated occupations, always list relevant jobs first, again in reverse chronological order.

 Each job entry starts with the employer name, location and when you worked there.
 Below that is a bullet point list of your contributions.
 Be specific and use dynamic action verbs in the simple past or present tense: for example, “created” instead of “responsible for creating” (or worse, “responsible for the creation of.”)
 Your language should showcase accomplishment rather than state responsibilities.